Perfect Fit?

 “And so, we all have this thing that we wanna get back and prove ourselves again.
 That’s what you have to do in this league. you don’t win, you get back up, and you try to prove yourself again.
 And I think that’s everybody’s mindset on this team.”

 Throughout Sirianni’s tenure, the offense has been predicated on a suffocating rushing attack, allowing the line to impose its will in bully-ball fashion while controlling the clock.
-It also led to explosives in what’s been a low-volume passing attack.
+It also led to explosives in a low-volume passing attack.

 The winds of change this offseason usher in what’s expected to be a new look offense under first-year coordinator Sean Mannion, and reviving the running game appears to be at the forefront.
-What was once an inside zone-dominant scheme, which seemingly favors Barkley’s style, will offer more diversity in 2026, with a presumed implementation of outside zone and stretch concepts akin to some of the hallmarks of offenses helmed by Kyle Shanahan and Sean McVay.
+What was once an inside zone-dominant scheme, which seemingly favors Barkley’s style, will offer more diversity in 2026, with a presumed implementation of outside zone and stretch concepts akin to some of the hallmarks of offenses orchestrated by Kyle Shanahan and Sean McVay.

 Among the looming questions atop the list, as it pertains to the overall viability of the modernized offense, will be how Barkley will adapt to the changes in design.